 To be honest, I don’t use any of those Albert features – my financial accounts are already tracked well enough with Mint and Personal Capital, and I’m not sure what the value proposition is of Albert Genius.
 If you’re looking for information about those features, this review isn’t for you because I haven’t used those features.

-What I care about is the Albert Savings feature, which right now is the best app out there for automatic, smart savings in the same style as Digit or Dobot.
-Albert Savings is the reason I use Albert and it’s why I recommend you get this app too.
+What I care about is the Albert Savings feature, which is a good feature for automatic, smart savings in the same style as Digit.
+Albert Savings is the reason I use Albert and it’s the only reason I’d recommend this app.

 How Albert Savings Works

-So, like Digit and Dobot, the Albert Savings feature monitors your transactions and pulls out small amounts of money for you each week that it thinks you won’t miss.
+So, like Digit, the Albert Savings feature monitors your transactions and pulls out small amounts of money for you each week that it thinks you won’t miss.
 According to Albert, the savings algorithm works like this:

 Albert does the heavy lifting for you by looking at your spending and income transactions and determining, using an algorithm, how much to transfer from your linked checking account to your Albert Savings.